From CNNs to Shift-Invariant Twin Models Based on Complex Wavelets: Proposed Approach

+In the above expression, $\complexWeightimgSelect$ is a complex-valued analytic kernel defined as $\complexWeightimgSelect := \weightimgSelect + i \hilberttransf(\weightimgSelect)$, where $\hilberttransf$ denotes the two-dimensional \emph{Hilbert transform} as introduced by Havlicek \etal \cite{Havlicek1997}.
 The Hilbert transform is designed such that the Fourier transform of $\complexWeightimgSelect$ is entirely supported in the half-plane of nonnegative \xcoord-values.
-Therefore, since $\weightimgSelect$ is Gabor-like, the energy of $\complexWeightimgSelect$ is concentrated within a small window in the Fourier domain, as depicted in \cref{subfig:convkernels_example_complexfft}.
+Therefore, since $\weightimgSelect$ has a well-defined frequency and orientation, the energy of $\complexWeightimgSelect$ is concentrated within a small window in the Fourier domain.
 Due to this property, the modulus operator provides a smooth envelope for complex-valued cross-correlations with $\complexWeightimgSelect$ \cite{Kingsbury1998}.
 This leads to the output $\cmodimgSelect$ \eqref{eq:cmodoutput} being nearly invariant to translations.
 Additionally, the subsampling factor in \eqref{eq:cmodoutput} is twice that in \eqref{eq:rmaxoutput}, to account for the factor-$2$ subsampling achieved through max pooling \eqref{eq:maxpool}.